 Jerry, on the other hand, did everything right but lacked product-market fit.

-Retention is the foundation for growth: it leads to sustainable metrics, compelling insights, and a more natural acquisition both overall and for your advocates.
+it leads to sustainable metrics, compelling insights, and a more natural acquisition both overall and for your advocates.
 If you have a healthy product that fits with your market, advocates will have a much stronger product to promote and support.
 Moreover, it is more likely for you to find advocates that are heavily passionate and engaged by your product.

 Lastly, advocate marketing is not a stand-alone strategy.
 It requires your product to be ready and your campaigns to be strong.
 Advocates help add personal touches and can very quickly multiply the leads you have coming in; it’s up to you, however, to make sure the product is enticing and keep them coming back.